jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-7b.md

-+++
+---
-title=  "Monopolies Through Secrets in Trade and Manufactures" date=  2020-01-20 image=  "/covers/wn.jpg" description=  "High prices are caused by monopolies" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-7a" linkbtext=  "Chapter 7a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-8a" linkftext=  "Chapter 8a" icon=  "/icons/smith.png"
+title: "Monopolies Through Secrets in Trade and Manufactures"
-+++
+heading: Chapter 7b of Book 1
+date: 2020-01-20
+image: "/covers/wn.jpg"
+description: "High prices are caused by monopolies"
+icon: "/icons/smith.png"
+---

 ## Keeping Up the Market Price Above the Natural Price through Secrets of Trade and Manufactures